Table of Contents

 The 70 Mile Butte Trail

 The 70 Mile Butte Trail includes a climb to the highest point in the park.
 Big, sweeping vistas, striking badlands and more types of prairie grasses than you probably knew existed greet you on this loop hike.
-You can’t help but be surprised at the sheer variability of texture and the subtleties in colour of grasses, rocks and lichens.

 The Riverwalk and Two Trees Trail

-The other two hikes start from the same trailhead but head off in opposite directions.
 The Riverwalk Trail takes you along the banks of the Frenchman River whereas the Two Trees Trail leads you up into rolling hills with impressive views of the Frenchmen River Valley.

 All three hikes offer the chance to see wildlife.
 Look for white tailed and mule deer, Pronghorn antelope and lone coyotes.
 Watch for snakes including the threatened Eastern Yellow-bellied Racer that can move up to 70 kilometres an hour – or the venomous prairie rattlesnake.